 If you haven’t already, contact DMOs in your area to form a partnership dedicated to driving tourism.
 Meet regularly to share valuable insights, host events, and brainstorm incentives that could attract companies, travelers, and headlining events to your area.
 Combine your resources and marketing strengths to create far-reaching destination marketing campaigns featuring area adventure opportunities, highlighting local attractions, or announcing your destination’s new tourism rewards program.

-For example, your area's travel partners could collaborate to create a visitor membership or tourism loyalty program that incentivizes consumers to do business in your area.
-In addition to CVBs and DMOs, expansive destination marketing efforts should include local restaurants, hotels, bars, attractions, recreation spots, art galleries, and other hospitality-based businesses.
+For example, your area's travel partners could collaborate to create a group stay or event loyalty program that incentivizes planners to host conventions, tournaments, and other events in your area.
+In addition to CVBs and DMOs, your venue’s expansive destination marketing efforts should include cross-promotional campaigns highlighting local restaurants, hotels, bars, attractions, recreation spots, art galleries, and other hospitality-based businesses.

 Every lead generation funnel has three major pieces: the top, middle, and bottom.